Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ### Heal (1)
 common
 - *Fairy princess [FAIRY]*, gives small healing as well as free mana cards
+- *Healer elf*, gives good healing against multiple enemies and exiles, no other use though

 uncommon
 - *Seeker of the light*, good healing, protection from debuffs (including silence), it takes space in your deck but can provide unlimited healing if you have the mana to do so
+- *Magic leaf*, bad healing until you get strength, but then it can get amazing and give unlimited healing since it doesn't exile.
+Best for sustaining *Dark sigil* with strength form overcharge

 rare
 - *Druid of the high elves*, you want it for res and immune but there is small healing
 - *Nephil [ANGEL]*, gives fast healing if you go below 50% hp, damage is decent early but otherwise you won't be playing it
 - *Ultron [ROBOT]*, decent damage early when at low hp, also gives a free magic card with little healing, gets obsolete pretty fast and not worth spending gold on, but decent starting bonus
+- *Vampire lord*, gives decent healing scaling with strength, exiles, but not worth buying

 ### Damage (1-2)
 common